Registration: To register using the online credit card facility click here. If you prefer to pay by bank transfer please register by clicking here.

 EFCL Conference, Frankfurt, Germany

-More information soon available on the website of the European Fraud and Compliance Lawyers (sub association of the ECBA)
+Find more information on the European Fraud and Compliance Lawyers (sub association of the ECBA) on their website.

 EAW and Fundamental Rights